-On April 29, 2013, the Company and its wholly owned subsidiary Monster Energy Company, filed a complaint for declaratory and injunctive relief against the San Francisco City Attorney in United States District Court for the Central District of California, styled Monster Beverage Corp., et al. v.
+On April 29, 2013, the Company and its wholly owned subsidiary, Monster Energy Company, filed a complaint for declaratory and injunctive relief against the San Francisco City Attorney in United States District Court for the Central District of California, styled Monster Beverage Corp., et al. v.
 Dennis Herrera.
 The Company seeks a declaration from the Court that the San Francisco City Attorney's investigation and demands are impermissible and preempted, subject to the doctrine of primary jurisdiction, are unconstitutional in that they violate the First and Fourteenth Amendments' prohibitions against compelled speech, content-based speech and commercial speech, are impermissibly void-for-vagueness, and/or violate the Commerce Clause.
-The San Francisco City Attorney's response to the complaint is currently due on June 11, 2013.
+On June 3, 2013, the City Attorney filed a motion to dismiss the Company's complaint.
+The Company filed its opposition on July 15, 2013, and the City Attorney filed its reply brief on August 5, 2013.
+A hearing on the City Attorney's motion to dismiss the Company's complaint is scheduled for August 19, 2013.

 On May 6, 2013, the San Francisco City Attorney filed a complaint for declaratory and injunctive relief, civil penalties and restitution for alleged violation of California's Unfair Competition Law, Business & Professions Code sections 17200, et seq., styled People Of The State Of California ex rel.
 Dennis Herrera, San Francisco City Attorney v.
 Monster Beverage Corporation, San Francisco Superior Court.
-The City Attorney alleges that the Company (1) mislabeled its products as a dietary supplement, in violation of California's Sherman Food, Drug and Cosmetic Law, California Health & Safety Code sections 109875 et. seq.; (2) is selling an

-"adulterated" product because caffeine is not generally recognized as safe ("GRAS") due to the alleged lack of scientific consensus concerning the safety of the levels of caffeine in the Company's products; and (3) is engaged in unfair and misleading business practices because its marketing (a) does not disclose the health risks that energy drinks pose for children and teens; (b) fails to warn against and promotes unsafe consumption; (c) implicitly promotes mixing of energy drinks with alcohol or drugs; and (d) is deceptive because it includes unsubstantiated claims about the purported special benefits of its "killer" ingredients and "energy blend."
-The City Attorney seeks a declaration that the Company has engaged in unfair and unlawful business acts and practices in violation of the Unfair Competition Law; an injunction from performing or proposing to perform any acts in violation of the Unfair Competition; and civil penalties.
+The City Attorney alleges that the Company (1) mislabeled its products as a dietary supplement, in violation of California's Sherman Food, Drug and Cosmetic Law, California Health & Safety Code sections 109875 et. seq.; (2) is selling an "adulterated" product because caffeine is not generally recognized as safe ("GRAS") due to the alleged lack of scientific consensus concerning the safety of the levels of caffeine in the Company's products; and (3) is engaged in unfair and misleading business practices because its marketing (a) does not disclose the health risks that energy drinks pose for children and teens; (b) fails to warn against and promotes unsafe consumption; (c) implicitly promotes mixing of energy drinks with alcohol or drugs; and (d) is deceptive because it includes unsubstantiated claims about the purported special benefits of its "killer" ingredients and "energy blend."
+The City Attorney seeks a declaration that the Company has engaged in unfair and unlawful business acts and practices in violation of the Unfair Competition Law; an injunction from performing or proposing to perform any acts in violation of the Unfair Competition Law; restitution; and civil penalties.
+On July 3, 2013, the Company filed a motion to dismiss, stay, or transfer the action to the United States District Court for the Central District of California.
+On that same day, the City Attorney filed a motion to remand the case back to state court.
+Oppositions to both motions are due on August 14, 2013, and briefing is expected to be completed on September 4, 2013.
+A hearing on both motions is scheduled for September 18, 2013.

-The Company denies that it has violated the Unfair Competition Law or any other law and believes that the City Attorney's claims and demands are preempted and unconstitutional, as alleged in the action it filed in United States District Court.
+The Company denies that it has violated the Unfair Competition Law or any other law and believes that the City Attorney's claims and demands are preempted and unconstitutional, as alleged in the action the Company filed in the United States District Court for the Central District of California.
 The Company intends to vigorously defend against this lawsuit.
 At this time, no evaluation of the likelihood of an unfavorable outcome or range of potential loss can be expressed.